aditya369thalluri/Student-Application-using-React-Python-Django-MongoDB/Readme.txt

 -It is developed using React, Python Django and MongoDB.

-- Reactapp folder contains all the Front End Code.
+-Reactapp folder contains all the Front End Code.

+-Install the node modules using yarn as they cannot be uploaded.

-- Python API folder contains the code for web services communicaton between mongo and front-end.
+-Python API folder contains the code for web services communicaton between mongo and front-end.

-- Mongo DB needs to installed on the Machine.
+-Mongo DB needs to installed on the Machine.